plone/plone.indexer/plone/indexer/README.txt

     ...     def __call__(self):
     ...         return len(self.context.text)

-We normally just use 'Interface' (or *, if registered in ZCML) as the catalog interface.
+We normally just use IZCatalog for the catalog adaptation, to apply to any catalog.
 However, if you want different indexers for different types of catalogs, there is an example later in this test.

 You'd register this with ZCML like so::